krunker-india/PUBobot-ki/commands.md

 ### RANKING
 !leaderboard [page] or !lb [page] - show top players by rating.
 !rank - show your rating stats.
 !reportlose or !rl - report loss on your current match (avalible for captains only).
+!reportdraw !draw or !rd - report draw on your current match (avalible for captains only, captain of other team has to confirm).
 !matches - show all active matches on the channel.
 !ranks_table - show rank to rating table.
 ##### For moderators and above: